Tagging & Checking

 - After completing Steps 1 and 2, the deer or turkey can legally be moved from the place of kill.

-- Hunters then have until 24 hours after the kill is field tagged to check in their game using the Internet check-in site http://gamecheck.dnr.state.md.us or calling the Maryland Big Game Registration Phone Line 1-888-800-0121to complete the check-in process.
+- Hunters then have until 24 hours after the kill is field tagged to check in their game using the Internet check-in site http://gamecheck.dnr.state.md.us OR the Maryland Big Game Registration Phone Line 1-888-800-0121 OR DNR’s official moble app (AccessDNR) to complete the check-in process.
 TTY users, call through the Maryland Relay.
 For ease of use, deaf and hard of hearing hunters are encouraged to use the Internet check-in site.

-- Important: At the end of the Internet or telephone check-in, a Confirmation Number will be issued which must be recorded in the Confirmation Number space on the Big Game Harvest Record.
+- Important: At the end of the check-in process, a Confirmation Number will be issued which must be recorded in the Confirmation Number space on the Big Game Harvest Record.

 - A hunter may not remove the head or hide or any part from any deer (except internal organs), or cut the meat into parts, until the deer has been checked in and the confirmation number recorded on the Big Game Harvest Record.

-- Each deer and turkey harvested must be checked via the Internet or telephone and each will have its own Confirmation Number that must be recorded on the Big Game Harvest Record.
+- Each deer and turkey harvested must be checked via the Internet, telephone, or mobile app and each will have its own Confirmation Number that must be recorded on the Big Game Harvest Record.
 It is possible to receive the same Confirmation Number for multiple animals.
 Please do not recheck a deer or turkey you have already checked.
 If you have a question or need to retrieve a Confirmation Number, call your local Wildlife & Heritage Service office.

 - The completed Big Game Harvest Record with associated Confirmation Numbers serves as the hunter’s possession tag and must remain in the hunter’s possession.
-If the hunter harvests more than 6 animals (combination of deer and turkeys), he/she can obtain another Big Game Harvest Record free-of-charge from a Maryland Sport License agent.
+If the hunter harvests more than 4 animals (combination of deer and turkeys), he/she can obtain another Big Game Harvest Record free-of-charge from a Maryland Sport License agent or via the online COMPASS portal at http://dnr.maryland.gov/service.

 - In cases where the hunter is not required to have a Hunting License, the hunter must complete the tagging procedure.
 Field Tags can be made by using other paper and providing the information as described above or by using the Field Tags provided in the Guide to Hunting & Trapping In Maryland.
-Hunters not required to have a license must obtain a free DNRid number and a free Maryland Big Game Harvest Record if they intend to hunt deer or turkeys.
+Hunters not required to have a license must still obtain a free DNRid number and a free Maryland Big Game Harvest Record to check in deer or turkeys they harvest.
 These items may be obtained from a DNR Sport License agent or online at http://dnr.maryland.gov/service.
-Hunters not required to have a license must then use their DNRid number when checking in a deer or turkey.

 Regulations in red are new this year.